uxaks/hello-world/README.md

 # hello-world
 Tutorial intro to GH

-UX Designer focused on Research for longer lasting outcomes.
+UX Designer focused on Research, for longer lasting outcomes.